xiix0/scam/README.md

-Q:	What do you have when you have a lawyer buried up to his neck in sand?
+Q:	What do you say to a New Yorker with a job?
-A:	Not enough sand.
+A:	Big Mac, fries and a Coke, please!